 Fibre Channel Overview

-iSCSI is also for a SAN protocol and provides hosts a local attached SCSI disks.
+iSCSI is also for a SAN protocol and provides hosts a locally attached SCSI disks.
 It allows servers (called initiators) to communicate SCSI commands to storage devices (called targets).
-Currently popular Ethernet speed is 1, 10 gigabit per second rates.
+Currently, popular Ethernet speed is 1, 10 gigabit per second rates.
 40Gb appears in the short term, but there is no roadmap in the future, so 40Gb will not popular in a few years.
-Next popular generation will be 25, 50, 100, …Gb/s.
-Ethernet equipments are general at current network environment.
+The next popular generation will be 25, 50, 100, …Gb/s.
+Ethernet equipment are general in current network environment.
 You only need to install an iSCSI initiator software with a general NIC (Network Interface Card) and deploy an Ethernet switch, then you can build up an IP-SAN.
 Even more advanced iSCSI HBA provides an iSOE (iSCSI offload engine) to boost up speed rather than iSCSI encoding/decoding via software.

 Fibre Channel vs. iSCSI